jhrcek/build-output-checker/README.md

 ## What info are we interested in?

+- [x] Total duration of the build
+- [x] How long / what proportion of total build time do we spend maven-downloading stuff?
+- [x] How long do individual test classes / methods take?
+- [x] Which maven plugins / executions are slow?
 - [ ] Total number of lines - sudden increase in this might indicate tons of new warnings
-- [ ] Total duration of the build
-- [ ] How long / what proportion of total build time do we spend maven-downloading stuff?
 - [ ] Where are we downloading all the stuff from?
 - [ ] Are we doing some redundant downloads?
 Multiple versions of the same thing?
 - [ ] Which downloads are slow?
 - [ ] What are the largest things we are downloading?
 - [ ] Errors and warnings during the build (Maven)
-- [ ] Which maven plugins / executions are slow?
-- [ ] How long do individual test classes take?

 TODO: Why is there less downloads finished than started?
 1. 7545 x "[INFO] Downloading from" = Maven starting download of something